seyahdoo/laps/README.md

 # Laps Project
 Laps is a visual scripting addon for unity.
-It lets designers craft memorable levels in minutes.
+It lets designers craft interactive contraptions inside unity scene view.

 # Basic Controls
 - If an object in level has a laps component attached to it, it will show up a gizmo that you can drag around.